ppy/osu-wiki/wiki/Tournaments/Taiko_Frontier/BKTF_1/en.md

 4. Commentators and translators are allowed to participate in this tournament.
 However, eliminated players can become referees, streamers or playtesters.
 5. Players are allowed to register regards from any nationality/region.
 6. Any other staff roles that are not listed here cannot partake in this tournament.
 7. Any osu!taiko player who has not been restricted within the past 12 months and follows [osu! community rules](/wiki/Rules) will be allowed in this tournament.
-The osu! support reserves the right of removing any player from the tournament following the screening phase.
+The [account support team](/wiki/People/Account_support_team) reserves the right of removing any player from the tournament following the screening phase.
-8. All players and staff must thoroughly read and comply to these rules during the tournament.
+8. All players and staff must thoroughly read and comply with these rules during the tournament.
 Respectful behavior is expected at all times.
 Violations may result in tournament bans or disqualification.

 ### Team composition

-1. Team size will be between two players or three players at maximum.
+1. Team size will be between two or three players at maximum.
 2. Every team will name a captain, their responsibility will be scheduling and acting as the primary contact with tournament organisers.
 In the absence of the captain, another team member must take over.
 If there is no response within 48 hours, organisers will make decisions on behalf of the team.
-3. Any team naming that is considered inappropriate, offensive, or indecent are prohibited.
+3. Any team name that is considered inappropriate, offensive, or indecent is prohibited.
 4. No member changes are allowed after the registration period (August 23, 2025 - September 20, 2025).
 Exceptions are permitted only on the first day of the screening period (September 14, 2025) for emergencies, with changes requested within 24 hours via the Discord server's `#reschedule` text channel.
 Replacement players must also meet the [participation requirements](#participation-requirements) criteria.

 ### Registration process